mbychkowski/cloud-code-build-deploy/README.md

 export CLUSTER_PROD_LOC=us-central1-c # change as needed
 ```

-And source environment variables to be available for Makefile and else where
+Run the following script to populate templated `.yaml` configs with your `.env`
+values.

 ```
-. ./scripts/source-env.sh
+sh ./scripts/source-env.sh
 ```

-If running into trouble with IAM issues or APIs not enabled run the following
+If at anytime you're running into trouble with IAM issues or APIs not enabled
-commands:
+run the following commands:

 ```
 make enable-apis
 make enable-iams
 ```

-At any point you can also check out the Makefile directly to run the commands
+You can also check out the `Makefile` in the root directly to run the commands
 without Make.

 ## 01 - Create Artifact Registry